 Types of Wind Turbines

-Modern wind turbines fall into two basic groups: the horizontal-axis variety, as shown in the photo to the far right, and the vertical-axis design, like the eggbeater-style Darrieus model pictured to the immediate right, named after its French inventor.
+Modern wind turbines fall into two basic groups: the horizontal-axis variety, as shown in the photo to the far right, and the vertical-axis design, pictured to the immediate right.
 Horizontal-axis wind turbines typically either have two or three blades.
 These three-bladed wind turbines are operated "upwind," with the blades facing into the wind.

 Wind turbines can be built on land or offshore in large bodies of water like oceans and lakes.
 The U.S. Department of Energy is funding efforts that will make innovative offshore wind technology available in U.S. waters.

 Sizes of Wind Turbines

 Single small turbines below 100 kilowatts are used for homes, telecommunications dishes, or water pumping.
 Small turbines are sometimes used in connection with diesel generators, batteries, and photovoltaic systems.
 These systems are called hybrid wind systems and are typically used in remote, off-grid locations where a connection to the utility grid is not available.

 Learn more about what the Wind Energy Technologies Office is doing to support the deployment of small and mid-sized turbines for homes, businesses, farms, and community wind projects.